 Many early cooperatives failed within a few years.
-A historical change occured in 1843 in Rochdale, England.
-A group of textile millworkers founded the Rochdale Equitable Pioneers Society, in order to procure food and household goods at a better price.
+A historical change occurred in 1843 in Rochdale, England.
+A group of textile mill workers founded the Rochdale Equitable Pioneers Society, in order to procure food and household goods at a better price.
 While not the first cooperative society, they did something different to ensure that the cooperative would succeed and endure.
 To avoid the mistakes of earlier cooperatives, they established a set of cooperative principles governing their organization.

 These "Rochdale Principles" form the basis on which cooperatives throughout the world operate.
 Today, electric cooperatives like Duncan Valley Electric Cooperative operate on the following seven principles:

 - Voluntary and Open Membership.
 Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership.

 - Democratic Member Control.
 Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions.